 6.1.
 Agreements in Written Form; Distribution: Articulation agreements between non-credit programs and USHE credit-granting institutions will be in written form.
 Copies of these agreements will be provided to the Office of the Commissioner of Higher Education solely to enhance coordination of related activities within the state.
 Agreements will be updated annually by the participating institutions.

 7.2.
-Credit Awarded through Established Articulation Agreement: Students enroll in a non-credit course or courses through a third party.
-The USHE credit-granting institution has not contracted with a third party to provide the instruction, but has evaluated the non-credit course competencies and has executed a Written Credit Articulation Agreement with the non-credit provider to award credit for successful completion.
+Credit Awarded through Established Articulation Agreement: Students enroll in a non-credit course or courses through a third-party provider.
+The USHE credit-granting institution has not contracted with a third-party provider to provide the instruction, but has evaluated the non-credit course competencies and has executed a written credit articulation agreement with the third-party provider to award credit for successful completion.

 2. Students must meet the regular admission requirements for the receiving USHE institution as published in the institutional catalog.

 3. The student must provide an official transcript from the third-party provider.

 4. The student who is admitted to degree admission status must meet all applicable pre-requisites as indicated by the appropriate placement instrument.

 5. The student is required to complete the specified general education requirements to earn the AAS degree.

 6. Upon fulfillment of the requirements stated above, the student will receive thirty (30) semester credit hours for the approved work completed at a third-party provider the AAS degree in General Technology.
 Credit for work completed at a a third-party provider will be posted on an official transcript at the USHE institution following completion of the USHE institution’s program requirements.
 The credit posted on the transcript will not count in the calculation of the student’s grade point average.
 Upon successful completion of all program requirements, the student will be awarded the AAS degree in General Technology.